RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 2 years ago, Vanderbilt went 19-15, but it played a tough schedule and won two regular-season games against one of the best teams in the country (Florida).
 The Commodores got a 9 seed.
 Indiana in the exact same situation if it doesn't lose to Illinois or Rutgers next week.

-As long as Indiana finishes the regular season with two more wins and takes one or two victories in the Big Ten tournament, it'll be firmly on the bubble come Selection Sunday, which isn't good news for mid-major hopefuls looking to crash the party as at-large teams.
+As long as Indiana finishes the regular season with two more wins and takes one or two victories in the Big Ten tournament, it will be firmly on the bubble come Selection Sunday, which isn't good news for mid-major hopefuls looking to crash the party as at-large teams.

 Sunday's AP Top 25 Schedule